Introduction to Algorithm Analysis

 • Design experiments to answer research questions

-• Conduct experiments and collect data
+• Conduct experiments and collect accurate data sets

 • Analyze and visualize data to draw conclusions